AdaCore/uwrap/documentation/language_match.rst

    match DefiningName (a or b)

-In this case, the predicate will be true if the self node is of kind DefiningName and ``a or b`` is true.
+In this case, the predicate will be true if the it node is of kind DefiningName and ``a or b`` is true.
 The above is equivalent to:

 .. code-block:: text